robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

    ============  ==================  =========

-It is also possible, but not obligatory, to use the equals sign :code:`=` after the variable name to make assigning variables slightly more explicit.
+It is also possible, but not obligatory, to use the equals sign `=` after the variable name to make assigning variables slightly more explicit.

 .. table:: Creating scalar variables using the equals sign